 Parenthood is one of life’s greatest gifts, and with it comes great responsibility!
-Beyond the immediate duties of keeping your child fed, clean and physically safe, parents need to take the necessary steps to ensure they can financially support their children from birth through to adulthood.
+Beyond providing the basic needs of keeping your child fed, clean and physically safe, parents need to take the necessary steps to ensure they can financially support their children from birth through to adulthood.

 Financial Planning

-Financial security begins with sound financial planning.
-A 2022 report from the U.S. Department of Agriculture estimates it costs an average of US$286,000 to raise a child from birth until independence – and that does not account for money spent on education.
-While this figure can vary depending on specific needs, living arrangements and lifestyle – the truth remains that raising a child is a huge financial commitment.
+Raising a family in the Cayman Islands is expensive, but what an amazing environment to raise your family!
+The single largest expense, after your mortgage or rent, for most couples with a family will be school fees, unless your children are Caymanian and then they can go to one of the Government schools.
+This is why it's important to have a financial plan in place.
+According to a US Department of Agriculture report, it costs an average of US$286,000 to raise a child from birth until independence, excluding education expenses.
+While this figure can vary depending on specific needs, living arrangements and lifestyle, the truth remains that raising a child is a huge financial commitment.
 Planning for the future affords parents some peace of mind.

 Determine Overall Financial Health